Anuraj-dev/Snake-game/README.md

 - Game over animation duration and intensity
 - Canvas size for varying the play area

-Enjoy the enhanced Snake gaming experience! 🎮
+Enjoy the Snake gaming experience! 🎮